bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 export SECRET_KEY_BASE='bundle exec rake secret'
 bundle exec rails server -e production -b 0.0.0.0 -p 8080 Puma
 ```
 Wait a few seconds until messages stop scrolling down the screen.
-Then exit the tmux session by entering ```Ctrl-B``` d by pressing the Ctrl key, then the b key, releasing both, and pressing the d key.
+Then exit the tmux session by entering ```Ctrl-B d``` by pressing the Ctrl key, then the b key, releasing both, and pressing the d key.
 The green band will disappear from the bottom of the screen indicating that you are no longer in the tmux session but the web server will continue to run in the background.

-You may now close the session terminal and log out of your AWS account.
+You may now close the session terminal and log out of your AWS account (but make sure you have written down the public IP address first!).

-## Log onto MiGA-Web using a Browser
+## Log onto MiGA-Web Using a Browser

 Open your browser and enter: